acesanderson/Lens/README.md

 To use Lens, you'll need:

 - **Python**: Ensure you have Python installed on your machine.
 Lens is compatible with Python 3.6 and above.
 - **MongoDB**: Your course data should be stored in a MongoDB instance.
-The code is designed to function on MacOS or via an SSH tunnel from Windows.
+The code is designed to function on MacOS or via an SSH tunnel from Windows. ==NOTE: this makes it impossible to use except on my computer, I can package this into SQL database for portability at later date==
 - **Dependencies**: The following Python libraries are required:
   - `pymongo`: To access MongoDB from your Python script.
   - `rich`: For creating an interactive and visually appealing console interface.